davidavdav/eer.py/README.md

 # Equal Error Rate

-The Equal Error Rate is an overall performance metric for a two-class classifier.
+The Equal Error Rate is an overall performance metric for a binary classifier.
 It is insensitive to

- - evaluation priors, so the metric doesn't change if the relative amounts of data point in the two classes varies
+ - evaluation priors, so the metric doesn't change if the relative amounts of data points in the two classes varies
  - calibration, so the classifier only needs to produce consistent scores, and not set a threshold

-This package is a thin wrapper around [PYLLR](https://github.com/bsxfan/PYLLR), which computes the equal error rate in the ROC convex hull interpretation, which is consistent and meaningful, see [Niko Brümmer's PhD thesis](http://hdl.handle.net/10019.1/5139).
+This package is a thin wrapper around [llreval](https://github.com/davidavdav/llreval), which computes the equal error rate in the ROC convex hull interpretation, which is consistent and meaningful, see [Niko Brümmer's PhD thesis](http://hdl.handle.net/10019.1/5139).

 ## Installation